mvahaste/vscode-custom-css/README.md

 # VSCode Custom CSS

+Custom CSS for VSCode for some small improvements, just my personal preferences.
+Designed with the [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) (Darker) theme in mind.

 ## Features

 This CSS file adds rounded borders and/or background blur and box shadows to the following elements: